Azure/iotedgedev/docs/Quickstart.md

 ## Pre-requisites

-- Docker (see [Install Docker docs](Install-Docker.md) for details) and add user to `docker` Unix group (see [documentation](https://docs.docker.com/engine/install/linux-postinstall/)).
+- Docker (see [Install Docker docs](Environment-Setup/Install-Docker) for details) and add user to `docker` Unix group (see [documentation](https://docs.docker.com/engine/install/linux-postinstall/)).

 ## Quickstart steps

-1. Setup development environment
+1. Setup your environment

-    There are three options to setup your development environment:
+    There are three options to setup your environment:

     - Setup the development environment manually.
-Please follow the [Manual Development Machine Setup Wiki](https://github.com/Azure/iotedgedev/wiki/manual-dev-machine-setup).
+Please follow the [Manual Development Machine Setup Wiki](Environment-Setup/Manual-Dev-Machine-Setup).
     - Starting the devcontainer in VS Code (see [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers) for steps on how to do so).
     - Starting the devcontainer with Docker.
-Please follow the [Run the IoT Edge Dev Container with Docker docs](Run-Devcontainer-Docker.md).
+Please follow the [Run the IoT Edge Dev Container with Docker docs](Run-Devcontainer-Docker).

 2. Create empty directory for the IoT Edge solution resources.